aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-text/manage-autofit-settings/_index.md

 If you want the text in a shape to get wrapped inside that shape when the text goes beyond the shape's border (width only), you have to use the **Wrap text in shape** parameter.
 To specify this setting, you have to set the [WrapText](https://reference.aspose.com/slides/php-java/com.aspose.slides/TextFrameFormat#getWrapText--) property (from the [TextFrameFormat](https://reference.aspose.com/slides/php-java/com.aspose.slides/TextFrameFormat) class) to `true`.

-This Java code shows you how to use the Wrap Text setting in a PowerPoint presentation:
+This PHP code shows you how to use the Wrap Text setting in a PowerPoint presentation:

 ```php
   $pres = new Presentation();